AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 the development it became clear that the use of \alib_boxing_nl simplifies almost every aspect of that library.
 And this is not only true for the library development itself, but also from the perspective of an "end-user" that incorporates that module into his own software.<br>
-What during development first seemed a like a "misuse" of class \b Box (and was deemed to be replaced later), turned out to not only to easy the libraries use, but to also boost performance and minimize code size.
+What during development first seemed a like a "misuse" of class \b Box (and was deemed to be replaced later during development), turned out to tremendously easy the module's interface, to boost performance, and minimize its code size.

 ### Transport Of Type Information: ###
 This at first considered "misuse" is documented with manual chapter \ref alib_expressions_prereq_sb.